juthilo/run-jekyll-on-windows/README.md

 ## Install the Jekyll gem ##

-This is it.
+Jekyll v1.4.3 was released on January 13, 2014.
+Unfortunately, this version is not compatible with Windows environments (see [jekyll/jekyll#1948](https://github.com/jekyll/jekyll/issues/1948 for more information)).
+Until this problem is fixed, you need to make sure to install the latest known working version, v1.4.2:

-1. Install Jekyll from the command line.
+1. Install Jekyll v1.4.2 from the command line.

-        gem install jekyll
+        gem install jekyll --version "=1.4.2"

 2. Watch and enjoy.